What is the Centennial Dam proposal?

 NID has indicated that several species could be endangered by Centennial Dam.
 These include two federally listed species (the valley elderberry longhorn beetle and California red-legged frog), four state species of special concern (the foothill yellow-legged frog, western pond turtle, coast horned lizard, and tri-colored blackbird), and four sensitive plant species (Brandegee’s clarkia, inundated bog-clubmoss, Stebbin’s phacelia, and Nisenan manzanita).

-If built, would Centennial fill up?
+If built, would Centennial fill?

-Who is challenging the project?
+Who is opposing the project?

 How can I get involved?